Moving to Adelaide

 The ‘20 minute city’ has rolling hills, beautiful beaches, national parks, wildlife reserves and vineyards all within half an hour’s drive of the centre – all of which which justify Adelaide’s frequent inclusion among the list of the world’s most liveable cities.

 While major centres like Sydney, Brisbane, and Melbourne have long held the attention of those looking to move to Australia, you’d do well to cast your gaze a little further southwest, because Adelaide is fast becoming one of the world’s best cities.

 Select the size of your move to get free quotes

 Healthcare in Adelaide

-Before your big move, it’s wise to think about medical cover for when you’re out there.
+Before your big move to Adelaide, it's wise to think about medical cover for when you're out there.

 There are plenty of jobs in Adelaide for those with the right skills, despite unemployment rates being on the rise of late.
 Oil, gas, and car factories are no longer the go-to places for jobs, while mining giant, OzMinerals, recently announced its plans to relocate from Melbourne to Adelaide.